 What are the revised areas in the ISO 14001:2015 standard?

 The standard has been updated to respond to latest trends in environmental management.
 It also includes additional requirements for:

 - Increased emphasis on environmental management within an organization’s strategic and business planning

-- Risk associated with threats and opportunities
+- Risk and opportunities

 The standard has also adopted a new structure, referred to as “Annex SL” which ensures that the standard is compatible with other ISO management system standards.